-In conclusion, with MEIR mitigation measures incorporated, the project will not result in any hydrology and water quality resource impacts beyond those analyzed in MEIR SCH No. 2012111015.
+In conclusion, the project fully within the scope of the Fresno General Plan and will not result in any hydrology and water quality impacts beyond those analyzed in MEIR SCH No. 2012111015.

-ENVIRONMENTAL ISSUES Potentially Significant Impact • Less Than Significant Impact No Impact X. LAND USE AND PLANNING - Would the project: a) Physically divide an established community? Х b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
-X c) Conflict with any applicable habitat conservation plan or natural community conservation plan? Х
+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact X. LAND USE AND PLANNING - Would the project:

+a) Physically divide an established community? Х b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+X c) Conflict with any applicable habitat conservation plan or natural community conservation plan? х